 The educational experience at Woodbury extends beyond classroom work.
-Student organizations allow opportunities to develop leadership skills, meet new people, have fun, and in many groups provide professional development and networking.
+Student organizations allow opportunities to develop leadership skills, meet new people, have fun, and engage in professional development and networking.
 Student interest drives the development of each organization.
-We are confident that you will find one that matches your interests, and you are even welcome to start a new organization.
+We are confident that you will find one that matches your interests, or you are welcome to start a new organization.